moccalotto/kaos/_brainstorms/ever-dungeon.md

 climbing.

 Pit City is a tent village that is the main staging area for entering the Dungeon.
-There is an inn, a smithy, a few general stores and a store for basic magical supplies.
+The only main builds are an inn, a smithy, a few general stores and a store for basic magical supplies.
 Other than that, there are some public latrines and an area for tents.
 Pit City is sometimes attacked by Dungeon Denizens, however, such attacks are almost always repelled by the people of Pit City.
 For this reason, the land in Pit City is not taxed in any way.